seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **CLAUDIO**
 The miserable have no other medicine
 But only hope:
-I’ve hope to live, and am prepared to die.
+I've hope to live, and am prepared to die.

 **DUKE VINCENTIO**
 Be absolute for death; either death or life